HappyHappy1996/serverless-task/README.md

 ### Event handler 1 : `payment.paymentSource == 'client'`

 On events where source is client, we add a `processedBy:'clientHandler'` field to our payment and save it in a DynamoDB table

+## Implementation

+POST /pay lambda is available at https://pt84vrtsu8.execute-api.us-east-1.amazonaws.com/dev/pay

+Instead of implementing 2 lambdas (`processVendorPayment` and `processClientPayment`) I decided to combine them into 1 `processPayment` lambda.

+As for primary key of `paymentTable` DynamoDB table I used `requestId` of incoming requests to `create-payment` lambda from APIGateway.